-The weather in the Black Hills is very hard to predict.
-But the four distinct seasons we enjoy in the great outdoors are some of the best reasons for living here in the Black Hills of South Dakota.
+The weather in the Black Hills can be unpredictable for sure and can average temps can vary by 10 degrees depending on the community.
+But the four distinct seasons we enjoy here in the great outdoors are some of the best reasons for living in the Black Hills.
 And some of the best reasons for taking your vacation here — any time of the year!

 The first significant snowfall of the season is usually in October, although higher elevations sometimes receive snow as early as September.
 Occasional cold fronts moving through the area can bring blustery northwest winds.

 December and January both see avg. daytime highs of 38˚ with lows of 13˚; February warms up one degree with a high of 39˚ and a low of 14˚.
 During these months, towns like Lead see an average of 25+ inches of snow which draws many ski and snowmobile enthusiasts from all around.
 Average yearly snowfall in the Black Hills is over 200 inches annually, mostly occurring at elevations above 5,000 feet and typically between the months of November and April.

 Visit the National Weather Service for more up to date weather information.